A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module: Entanglement Distribution via Adaptive Execution

 \para{Handling Requests in a Batch.} The QN stack supports the following strategies for generating entanglement distribution plans for batched requests.
 A key distinction is whether to iterate over optimized choices for each request in the batch, or to compute a globally optimal structure that jointly serves the entire batch.

 \softpara{Iterative Creation of (Purification-Augmented) Swapping Trees.} To serve a batch of requests, the stack iteratively computes the swapping tree for each request.
-One potential approach is to iteratively use an optimal dynamic programming-based method~\cite{swapping-tqe-22}, which constructs an optimal swapping tree for a given EP with minimum expected generation latency by defining and computing appropriate subproblems recursively in an efficient manner.
-Thus, we process a batch of EP requests by constructing the optimal swapping tree for each request iteratively.
-After creating a swapping tree for a request, its required resources are marked as unavailable for the remaining requests, thereby preventing conflicts when iteratively constructing trees.
+One potential approach is to iteratively apply an optimal dynamic programming-based method~\cite{swapping-tqe-22}, which constructs an optimal swapping tree for a given EP with minimum expected generation latency by recursively defining and computing appropriate subproblems efficiently.
+Thus, we process a batch of EP requests by iteratively constructing the optimal swapping tree for each request.
+After creating a swapping tree for a request, the request's required resources are marked as unavailable to the remaining requests, thereby preventing conflicts when iteratively constructing trees.
 The dynamic-programming approach has recently been extended to include purification operations~\cite{qcnc-purification} by constructing a purification-augmented swapping tree for each request.